betseyw15/events.en/help/experience-league-live/episodes/exl-live-episode-06-26-24.md

 * Understand how these features work in practice, through a live demo
 * Learn why these capabilities are impactful, providing efficiency and value to you as a practitioner
 * Be able to start leveraging these new features today

-As always, this live session lets you ask questions in the chat and get answers from the experts.